kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 {{</ notice >}}

-6. In the **Behavioral strategy**, KubeSphere offers three strategies by default.
+6. In **Behavioral strategy**, KubeSphere offers three strategies by default.
 You can delete **Discover PR from Forks** as this strategy will not be used in this example.
 You do not need to change the setting and can use the default value directly.

 ![remove-behavioral-strategy](/images/docs/devops-user-guide/create-a-pipeline-using-a-jenkinsfile/remove-behavioral-strategy.jpg)